Aqueuse/PoseidonMajordome/readme.md

 Objectif
 ========

-* create a swing project interface
+* create a Desktop project interface with Swing
-* create a servlet (if you want)
+* ... or create a Web Application with a servlet
 * easily connect with any API (with or without authentication)
 * easily analyze the data with R scripts and access the result
-* save to mongoDB (if you want)
+* save to mongoDB
-* or export it to HTML/JSON/CSV/IMG/PDF
+* ... or export it to HTML/JSON/CSV/IMG/PDF

-+ Do all of this in prebuild Servlets
-+ ...
-Or do all of this in a desktop application

-* ...
-And retrieve the generated sourcecode to do whatever you want with ! <3
++ And retrieve the generated sourcecode to do whatever you want with ! <3

 Download
 ========